 Use compatible tunnel endpoint routers

-Magic WAN relies on Generic Routing Encapsulation (GRE) tunnels to transmit packets from Cloudflare’s edge to your origin network.
-To ensure compatibility with Magic WAN, the routers at your GRE tunnel endpoints must:
+Magic WAN relies onand to transmit packets from Cloudflare’s global network to your origin network.
+To ensure compatibility with Magic WAN, the routers at your tunnel endpoints must:

 Set maximum segment size

 The SYN-ACK packet sent to the client during TCP handshake encodes the value for maximum segment size (MSS).
 Egress packets are routed via your ISP interface, and each packet must comply with the standard Internet routable maximum transmission unit (MTU), which is 1500 bytes.

 Cloudflare Magic WAN uses tunnels to deliver packets from our global network to your data centers.
 Cloudflare encapsulates these packets adding new headers.

 To accommodate the additional header data, you must set the MSS value to 1436 bytes at your tunnel interfaces (not the physical interfaces).

 |- New IP header||20 bytes|